 Relationships consist of two individuals working together to maintain and celebrate their love, companionship, and the life that they built together.
 However, many couples find that sharing a life can have difficult times, and not all couples find it easy to maintain their relationship over time.
 For some couples experiencing hardships, deciding when to seek outside help may be unclear.
 The main rule of a successful relationship is to seek counseling or outside help as soon as a problem arises.
-In fact, most couples who wait too long to seek help often end up failing to reconcile their relationship if the problems are allowed to persist.
+In fact, most couples who wait too long to seek help often end up failing to reconcile their relationship.
 But the question for many remains, when is the right time and how does a couple know when it might be too late?
 Certain indicators in a relationship may clue you and your partner into when couple's therapy should be sought out.
 In this article, we will dive further into this topic to provide you with more insight as to when it is necessary to seek out relationship therapy for you and your significant other.

-Firstly, When Is It Not Necessary To Seek Out The Assistance Of A Counselor?
+First, When Is It Not Necessary To Seek Out The Assistance Of A Counselor?

 With this in mind, not all couples know how to address and resolve issues successfully.
 This brings us to our next section…